Workaround for when a site won't open and displays "Unsupported protocol is being used"

 (Chrome and Firefox also have options, but I use them for work and find them a bit of a hassle, so I'll use IE for simplicity.)

-My PC is running Windows 11, so I will explain the steps for Windows 11.
+Since my PC runs Windows 11, I will explain the procedure using Windows 11.

 1. Open Microsoft Edge and open the hamburger menu in the top right corner